-(c) If a member of the Army National Guard of the United States or the Air National Guard of the United States is transferred to the Army Reserve or the Air Force Reserve, as the case may be, under section 12105, 12213(a), or 12214(a) of title 10, his Federal recognition is withdrawn.

-(d) The Federal recognition of a reserve commissioned officer of the Army or the Air Force who is-
+- (c) If a member of the Army National Guard of the United States or the Air National Guard of the United States is transferred to the Army Reserve or the Air Force Reserve, as the case may be, under section 12105, 12213(a), or 12214(a) of title 10, his Federal recognition is withdrawn. - (d) The Federal recognition of a reserve commissioned officer of the Army or the Air Force who is- - (1) federally recognized as an officer of the National Guard; and - (2) subject to involuntary transfer to the Retired Reserve, transfer to an inactive status list, or discharge under chapter 1407, 1409, or 1411 of title 10;

-(1) federally recognized as an officer of the National Guard; and shall, if not sooner withdrawn, be withdrawn on the date of such involuntary transfer or discharge.
+shall, if not sooner withdrawn, be withdrawn on the date of such involuntary transfer or discharge.